$L^2$-Dolbeault resolutions and Nadel vanishing on weakly pseudoconvex complex spaces with singular Hermitian metrics: Introduction

 for any open subset $U\subset X$ (see \cite[Definition 2.3]{Li24}).
 In particular, for a singular Hermitian metric $h$ on a holomorphic line bundle, we defines $\ogr(h):=\ogr(\varphi)$ if $h$ can be written locally as $h=e^{-2\varphi}$.
 Furthermore, for any quasi-plurisubharmonic function $\varphi:X\longrightarrow [-\infty,+\infty)$, the $\cal{O}_X$-sheaf $\ogr(\varphi)$ satisfies the functoriality property $\ogr(\varphi)=\pi_*(K_{\tx}\otimes\scr{I}(\pi^*\varphi))$ (see \cite[Proposition 5.8]{Dem12}), where $\pi:\tx\longrightarrow X$ is any resolusion of singularities.
 In particular, if $X$ is smooth, then $\ogr(\varphi)=K_X\otimes\scr{I}(\varphi)$ by definition and $\pi:\tx\longrightarrow X$ can be taken to be any proper modification.

+Throughout this paper, all complex spaces are assumed to be reduced.
+Let $X$ be a pure-dimensional complex space, let $L\longrightarrow X$ be a holomorphic line bundle equipped with a \textit{singular} Hermitian metric $h$ (see Definition \ref{Definition: singular Hermitian metrics on cpx sp}), and let $E\longrightarrow X$ be a holomorphic vector bundle equipped with a \textit{smooth} Hermitian metric $h_E$.
+For a resolution of singularities $\pi:\tx\longrightarrow X$, denote by $\exc:=\pi^{-1}(\xs)$ the $\pi$-exceptional divisor with simple normal crossings.
+When $X$ is non-compact, the resolution $\pi$ is always taken to be the canonical desingularization given in Theorem \ref{Theorem: canonical desingularization}.

 We first present the following $L^2$-Dolbeault fine resolution and isomorphism.
-Let $L\longrightarrow X$ be a holomorphic line bundle on a complex space.
-For singular Hermitian metrics $h$ on $L$ (see Definition \ref{Definition: singular Hermitian metrics on cpx sp}), we define the subsheaf $\scr{L}^{p,q}_{L,h}$ on $X$ to be the sheaf of germs of $(p,q)$-forms $u$ with values in $L$ and with measurable coefficients such that both $|u|^2_h$ and $|\dbar u|^2_h$ are locally integrable on the regular locus (see Section \ref{Section: dbar-operator and L2-Dolbeault complexes}).
+Let $\scr{L}^{p,q}_{L,h}$ denote the subsheaf on $X$ consisting of germs of $L$-valued $(p,q)$-forms $u$ with measurable coefficients such that both $|u|^2_h$ and $|\dbar u|^2_h$ are locally integrable on the regular locus (see Section \ref{Section: dbar-operator and L2-Dolbeault complexes}).
 Here $\dbar$-operator is considered in the sense of distribution on $\reg$.
+The subsheaf $\scr{L}^{p,q}_{E\otimes L,h_E\otimes h}$ is defined in the same manner.

 \begin{theorem} Let $X$ be a complex space of pure dimension $n$ and $L\longrightarrow X$ be a holomorphic line bundle equipped with a singular Hermitian metric $h$.
+Let $E\longrightarrow X$ be a holomorphic vector bundle with a smooth Hermitian metric $h_E$.
 If any local weight function of $h$ on $X$ is quasi-plurisubharmonic, then the $L^2$-Dolbeault complex

-is exact; that is, the complex $(\scr{L}^{n,\ast}_{L,h},\dbar)$ is $L^2$-Dolbeault fine resolution of $\ogr(h)\otimes\cal{O}_X(L)$.
+is exact; that is, the complex $(\scr{L}^{n,\ast}_{E\otimes L,h_E\otimes h},\dbar)$ is $L^2$-Dolbeault fine resolution of $\ogr(h)\otimes\cal{O}_X(E\otimes L)$.
 Thus, we have the following $L^2$-Dolbeault isomorphism

 for any $q>0$. \end{theorem}